laravel/docs/pulse.md

 <a name="custom-card-data"></a>
 ### Data Capture & Aggregation

-Custom cards may fetch and display data from anywhere, however you may wish to leverage Pulse's powerful and efficient data recording and aggregation system.
+Custom cards may fetch and display data from anywhere; however. you may wish to leverage Pulse's powerful and efficient data recording and aggregation system.

 <a name="custom-card-data-capture"></a>
 #### Capturing Entries